Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ### Your network contains an Active Directory forest.
 The forest contains 5,000 user accounts.
 Your company plans to migrate all network resources to Azure and to decommission the on-premises data center.
 You need to recommend a solution to minimize the impact on users after the planned migration.
 What should you recommend?

 - [ ] Implement Azure Multi-Factor Authentication (MFA).
-- [x] Sync all the Active Directory user accounts to Azure Active Directory (Azure AD).
+- [x] Sync all the Active Directory user accounts to Microsoft Entra ID.
 - [ ] Instruct all users to change their password.
-- [ ] Create a guest user account in Azure Active Directory (Azure AD) for each user.
+- [ ] Create a guest user account in Microsoft Entra ID for each user.

 **[⬆ Back to Top](#table-of-contents)**